 Family First Aid Kit Essential Oil Basics

-Therapeutic Grade or Food Grade only.
+Therapeutic Grade or Food Grade essential oils only.
 Know your source and educate yourself on the basics.
 Do not use aroma grade oils or oils with synthetic additives.

 Ways to Use Essential Oils: